heartanalytics/heartanalytics.github.io/docs/workshop.markdown

 - Bhupinder Juneja, Carlson School of Management, University of Minnesota: "Enabling the last-mile administration of vaccines, equitably: a county-level analysis."

 #### 2.30 PM - 3.15 PM:	**Keynote Address**
-- Sameer Vohra and Arti Barnes, Illinois Department of Public Health: "Challenges of Healthcare Delivery to a Diverse Population post COVID-19."
+- Sameer Vohra and Arti Barnes, Illinois Department of Public Health: "Dollars and Disease:  The Business Argument for Investing in Public Health."

 #### 3.15 PM - 3.30 PM:	Break